Robert Hahn (professor): Academic career

-After graduating from Yale, in the fall of 1976, Hahn worked with Gregory Vlastos (who had recently left Princeton to become the Mills Professor of Philosophy) at the University of California at Berkeley, followed by an appointment back at Yale in the spring of 1977 as a lecturer in philosophy.
+After graduating from Yale, in the fall of 1976, Hahn worked with Gregory Vlastos (who had recently left Princeton to become the Mills Professor of Philosophy) at the University of California at Berkeley, followed by an appointment back at Yale in the spring of 1977 as a Lecturer in philosophy.
 Subsequently, in 1977, Hahn was appointed to his first tenure-track position at the Arlington branch of the University of Texas, but left the next year for a 3-year appointment (1978–1981) jointly at Brandeis University (in the Department of Philosophy and the History of Ideas) and Harvard University (Continuing Education).
-At Brandeis, Hahn created the Boston Area Colloquium for Ancient Philosophy which is still functioning after more than forty years.
-Hahn was visiting professor of philosophy at the American College of Greece (Deree College) from January to August 1980.
-In 1981, Hahn was an assistant professor of philosophy at Denison University, and in 1982, joined the faculty of Southern Illinois University at Carbondale as an assistant professor of philosophy in the College of Liberal Arts.
-He became an associate professor in 1988.
+At Brandeis, Hahn created the Boston Area Colloquium for Ancient Philosophy which is still functioning after more than forty-five years.
+Hahn was Visiting Professor of Philosophy at the American College of Greece (Deree College) from January to August 1980.
+In 1981, Hahn was an Assistant Professor of Philosophy at Denison University, and in 1982, joined the faculty of Southern Illinois University at Carbondale as an Assistant Professor of Philosophy in the College of Liberal Arts.
+While also holding an appointment as Acting Professor of Archaeology, Professor Hahn was granted a license by the Greek Ministry of Culture to lead groups at archaeological sites and museums; the license was renewed annually for more than 40 years.
+In that capacity, Hahn led 67 different 1/2-month Study Abroad programs to Greece, Türkiye, and Egypt, enrolling more than 1,200 participants.
+He was granted tenure and promoted to Associate Professor in 1988.
 Hahn was awarded both the Outstanding Teacher of the College and the Outstanding Educator of the University in 1993.
-He was promoted to full professor in 2001.
-Hahn received the college’s 2024 Scholar Excellence Award and the 2025 university-level Teaching Excellence Award for tenured and tenure-track faculty.
-After a 42 year career at Southern Illinois University Carbondale, Hahn retired on January 1, 2025.
+He was promoted to full Professor in 2001.
+Hahn received the college’s 2024 Scholar Excellence Award and the 2025 University-Level Teaching Excellence Award for tenured and tenure-track faculty that carried with it the permanent title "Distinguished Teacher".
+After a 42 year career at Southern Illinois University Carbondale, Hahn retired on January 1, 2025, but has been appointed by Yale to teach courses in Ancient Philosophy in its Alumni College, starting in the spring of 2026.